la2050/archive/_projects/2016/connecting-la-tech-companies-with-area-stem-organizations.md

   - Advisors/board members
   - Publicity/awareness
   - Network/relationship support
+project_description: >-
+  LA-based STEM organizations are strapped for resources; area tech firms need any easy path to become more involved with their communities.

+  Tech LA Cares (TLC) aims to build a gateway for the two worlds to connect and create long-term relationships that foster a more diverse workforce that reflects LA's culture, and to offer resources for both sides to more efficiently give and receive manpower, internships, mentorships, scholarships, monetary support, hardware, software, and more.
 project_impact: >-
   ["College completion","College matriculation rates","District-wide graduation
   rates","Proficiency in English and Language Arts and Math","Early